Sakshi06482/TEXT-SUMMARIZATION-TOOL/README.md

 **Launch Notebook**:

+To run the project:

-Open Text_Summarization.ipynb in VS Code and run each cell to test the summarization tool.
+Open Text_Summarization.ipynb in Visual Studio Code or Jupyter Notebook.

+Run each cell step-by-step.

+Enter your input text and specify how many sentences you'd like in the summary.

+View the generated summary output.